devoptimize-org/devo_tf_demo_cnsmr/README.md

 1. Creates a temporary `test-af-root/` directory
 2. Downloads the consumer module from Artifactory using the registry format
 3. Copies the consumer module files to use as the root module
-4. Runs `terraform init` to download all dependency modules
+4. Runs `tofu init`/`terraform init` to download all dependency modules
-5. Runs `terraform plan` to verify all modules load correctly and show breadcrumbs
+5. Runs `tofu plan`/`terraform plan` to verify all modules load correctly and show breadcrumbs

 The test demonstrates:
 - ✅ Consumer module download from Artifactory (v1.0.0)